Chapter 7 - The Force Within

-We worked well together to frame interactive stories so I left my consultant and producer gig with Lucasfilm and formed a partnership we called… ready?
+We worked well together to frame interactive stories so I left my consultant and producer gig with Lucasfilm and we formed a partnership we called… ready?
 Search and Design Media.

 I had always wanted to use the name again after the inflatables and here we were.
 Gary and I immediately began searching for companies that were interested in this new interactive storytelling.
 We ended up at the “Futures Lab” at of all places Atari.
 They wanted to build arcade games using laserdiscs.
 Perfect we thought.

 The Future at Atari